 Bruce's father, Lee Hoi Chuen was a popular and famous artist of the Cantonese Opera.
 By the age of six Bruce had some small acting roles and he developed a great interest in making films.
-In his early teens he began studying the martial art of Wing Chun , the only Martial Art he qualified wanted to finish and qualify in, with grandmaster Sifu Ip Man, whom he continued to learn from Ip Man's death in 1972, where Bruce Lee also closely passed away.
+In his early teens he began studying the martial art of Wing Chun , the only Martial Art he qualified in, with grandmaster Sifu Ip Man, whom he continued to learn from until Ip Man's death in 1972, where Bruce Lee also closely passed away.
 Himself and other students of Ip Man won matches against other martial artists, developing a reputation for Wing Chun in Hong Kong.
 In 1958 he won the Crown Colony Cha-Cha Championship, then left for America the next year.

-Besides Wing Chuns teachings of Confusium etc, Bruce Lee majored in philosophy at the University of Washington.
-Meanwhile he continued his martial arts training and taught Wing Chun, but because of student harrassment, he changed the Wing Chun name, because he had not totally completed the Wing Chun system and his students harrassed his Sifu status.
-To stop disrespect for not being fully finished, Bruce made a style he renamed "Jeet Kune Do" -- The way of intercepting the fist -Another name for Wing Chun, but he then trained/taught people to aid his return to Hong Kong Sparring.
-This made Bruce Lee a Sifu in his own forfullment.
+Besides Wing Chuns teachings of Confusium, Tao,budaism etc, Bruce Lee also majored in philosophy at the University of Washington.
+Meanwhile he continued his martial arts training and taught Wing Chun, but because of student harrassment, he changed the Wing Chun name, because he had not totally completed the Wing Chun system and his students insulted his Sifu status.
+To stop disrespect for not being fully finished, Bruce made a style he renamed "Jeet Kune Do" -- The way of intercepting the fist -Another name for Wing Chun, but he then trained/taught people only to aid his return to Hong Kong Sparring.
+This new name made Bruce Lee a Sifu also in his own style.
 Only Bruce Lees one, right hand man, Jim Lee was Certified in pure Wing Chun forms and details by Bruce Lee and Bruce Lee helped him finacially with a Wing Chun Book for his devoted dedication.
 Sadly James passed away from welding gases, giving Bruce Lee great sadness.
 Bruce Lee only printed one wing chun book himself, in yellow; about Gung Fu.
 Other books, the Tao of JKD (-Bruce Lee did not write) generally composed of notes and side notes brought together, was not the ordered Jkd system that Bruce gave to Sifu Dan.

-Bruce Lee never taught Sensei Ed Parker the Wooden Man- Muk Yang Jong forms nor did he qualify him in any way.
+Bruce Lee never taught Sensei Ed Parker the Wooden Man, nor did he qualify him in any way.
 Bruce Lee did not learn the Wing Chun Wooden Man forms although he practised aspects of it.
-Bruce Lee and family had suffered at the hands of the Japanese world war when young where many unarmed Chinese were slaughtered for fun.
+Bruce Lee and family had suffered at the hands of the Japanese in the world war 2 where many unarmed Chinese were slaughtered for fun.
 Many times groups of two hundred thousand, women and children in their homes were shot and bombed.
 Bruce Lees experiences of injustice was shown in his films.